HTV vs DTF vs Sublimation: Which Printing Method Is Best? (2026 Guide)

 - Intricate designs = weeding nightmare.
 Your fingertips will hate you

-Pro Tip from the DTF Database Team
+What Does the DTF Database Team Recommend for Beginners?

 Sublimation sounds fancy because, well, it kind of is.
 This is where your design literally becomes ONE with the fabric.
 No layer sitting on top, no texture ā just pure, vibrant color that's part of the shirt itself.